tailscale/caddy-tailscale/README.md

 }
 ```

-Caddy will join your Tailscale network and listen only on that network
+Caddy will join your Tailscale network and listen only on that network interface.
-interface.
-Multiple addresses can be specified if you want to listen on the
-Tailscale address as well as a local address:
+Multiple addresses can be specified if you want to listen on different Tailscale nodes as well as a local address:

 ```
 :80 {
-  bind tailscale/myhost localhost
+  bind tailscale/myhost tailscale/my-other-host localhost
 }
 ```